 Rabbi Jeffrey Kamins came from California to join Rabbi Fox and Cantor Deutsch in 1989, Emanuel’s first assistant rabbi.
 In 1991, along with just enough others to make a minyan, he established Emanuel’s first Masorti minyan, eventually leading to Emanuel’s commitment to pluralism and embrace of Progressive, Masorti and Renewal streams in Judaism.
 As Emanuel began to grow, the three were joined in 1998 by Rabbi Jacqueline Ninio, Emanuel’s first Australian born and also first woman rabbi.
 She has an absolute commitment to social justice and inclusion, and spearheaded Emanuel’s embrace of the LGBTQ community.

 In the last 20 years, Emanuel has become known as Australia’s most inclusive and dynamic congregation, with its commitment to social justice works (especially concerning refugees and the homeless), other matters of human rights as well as animal rights, and environmental action.
 In 2016, Rabbi Rafi Kaiserblueth joined the synagogue and Sam Zwarenstein was installed as Reverend, as we strive to engage and educate our community in the practice of Judaism as a committed way of life to bring light to our world.
 After an absence of more than 20 years, Cantor George Mordecai returned to Sydney from the US in 2018 and has already made a significant contribution to improving the role of music in the synagogue.
+In January 2021, Cantor Mordecai was ordained as a Rabbi.

 7 Ocean Street